I-TEAM UPDATE: As lawsuit filed, could a hurricane have been distracting EMS workers from giving full care to Paul Tarashuk?

 “See what happens when a hurricane comes,” says one Santee Police Department officer in captured body camera footage.

-Perhaps it’s the storm that clouds the judgment of the three agencies responding to mile marker 86 for the incident captured on that footage.
+Perhaps it’s the storm that clouds the judgment of

 "So you are still driving and he could be on the back of your catwalk?" dispatch asks.

 "Yeah,” the driver responds.